justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > Hallow is a sentient, lawful good greatsword with an Intelligence of 6, a Wisdom of 10, and a Charisma of 14.
 It can see and hear out to a range of 60 feet.
 The sword can communicate telepathically through images and emotions.
 It is a kind and honorable weapon, and is disgusted by acts of wanton cruelty.
 >
 > Attacks with this weapon deal +1 radiant damage.
 The sword (not the wielder) can cast _Bless_ once a day and regains its charge at dawn.
-The sword can tell if a person touching it is lying.
+The sword can tell if a person within 5 feet of it is lying.

 {: .mundane-item}
 > **Wrath**